 Who It’s Best For

 Boka is our top pick for anyone new to hydroxyapatite toothpaste or anyone who wants a reliable daily driver.
 It’s particularly well-suited if you’ve been frustrated by the taste or texture of other natural toothpastes — Boka’s Ela Mint flavor is one of the best-tasting options in the category.
-It’s also a strong choice if you’re switching from fluoride and want something with a massive track record of positive user experiences.
+It’s also a strong choice if you’re switching from fluoride and want a product with a large base of positive user feedback.

 Potential Downsides

-Boka doesn’t disclose its exact nHAp concentration percentage, which makes it harder to compare directly against brands that advertise 10% nHAp.
-Some users also note that it doesn’t foam as much as conventional toothpaste (a common trait of SLS-free formulas), which can feel odd at first.
-At around $11-12 per tube, it’s more expensive than drugstore toothpaste, though competitive within the nHAp category.
+Boka doesn’t disclose its exact nHAP concentration, which makes it harder to compare directly against brands that advertise 10% nHAP.
+Some users also note that it doesn’t foam as much as conventional toothpaste, a common trait of SLS-free formulas.
+At around $10 per tube as of this writing, it is also more expensive than drugstore fluoride toothpaste, especially if you brush with a full pea-sized amount twice daily.

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link